ash322ash422/mongodb_tutorial/README.md

 c) If u use Visual Studio editor, then install extension 'MongoDB for VS Code'.
 On LHS, click the mongodb icon.

-COMMON COMMANDS:
-cls : clear screen
+d) To use python to connect with mongoDB: pip install pymongo COMMON COMMANDS: cls : clear screen